FreshCrispyBacon/ADS-2/README.md

 # <a id="domain-vision"></a>Vision
 In this project, entitled "Vision", I delved into the field of computer vision and object detection.
 Having taken a course on computer vision the prior year, I was already familiar with the principles of this area of study.
 However, I had always been particularly interested in the application of object detection, and this project provided me with the opportunity to work with it firsthand.

-The context of this research project was to develop a data science solution for checking the status of road signs for IV-Infra.
-The problem being addressed was the need to efficiently and accurately map and check the status of road signs, such as determining if a sign is in the correct location, if it is rotated too much, or if it is expired.
-The research question being addressed was, "How can road signs be recognized and mapped using a series of photos?"
+The context of this research project was to develop a data science solution for checking the status of traffic signs for IV-Infra.
+The problem being addressed was the need to efficiently and accurately map and check the status of traffic signs, such as determining if a sign is in the correct location, if it is rotated too much, or if it is expired.
+The research question being addressed was, "How can traffic signs be recognized and mapped using a series of photos?"

 I was primarily focused on researching and implementing the YOLOv5 object detection model.
 This involved deep diving into the inner workings of the model, as well as experimenting with various configurations to ensure it was optimally suited for our project.
 I also spent a significant amount of time researching and implementing various preprocessing techniques for the dataset before it was fed into the model.
 This allowed me to ensure the best possible results and accuracy of the model.

 Lastly, my colleague Bram and I wrote a python script from scratch to bring all the components of the project together.
-This script utilized the YOLOv5 object detection model and trigonometric calculations to effectively map the road signs detected by the model.
-This script was crucial to achieving the final goal of the project, which was to accurately map and check the status of road signs.
+This script utilized the YOLOv5 object detection model and trigonometric calculations to effectively map the traffic signs detected by the model.
+This script was crucial to achieving the final goal of the project, which was to accurately map and check the status of traffic signs.
 The process of writing this script required a deep understanding of the YOLOv5 model, trigonometry, and programming skills.
 It was a challenging but rewarding experience to work on this script and bring the project to fruition

 ## <a id="#domain-knowledge-literature-vision"></a>Literature
 In this second project, I leveraged the knowledge and skills I had gained from my previous experiences, particularly in the field of Python programming.
 I had completed several courses on DataCamp and was well-versed in the language.
 This allowed me to focus more on understanding the inner workings of the YOLOv5 object detection model and researching ways to optimize its deployment for our specific project.
 I spent a significant amount of time studying the model and experimenting with different configurations to ensure that it was properly tailored to our needs.
 Finally, I implemented the model and integrated it into the project.
 The knowledge and experience I had gained from my prior training in Python programming enabled me to approach this project with confidence and make meaningful contributions to the project's success.